Jesus + Purpose

 Shawn

-Today, I invite you to join me to…
+I share this today to invite you to join me to…

 pause. breathe. pray.